sheepzh/timer/doc/safari-install.md

 # How to install for Safari

-This is a too poor developer to pay $99 per year for distribution of an opensource and free browser extension in Apple App Store.
+This is a too poor developer to pay $99 per year for distribution of an open-source and free browser extension in Apple App Store.
-So please intall it **manually**, GG Safari.
+So please install it **manually**, GG Safari.

 ## 0. Download this repository